Kerrys7777/hello-world/README.md

 This repo is for all my supporting files + general practice.

-need any info?
+Need any info?
 Contact me avidphotography@optusnet.com.au

+Changed text!